mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

     >>> print(elements_of_offense)
     the Rule that the court MUST ALWAYS impose the
       RESULT:
-        the Fact that <the defendant> committed the offense of improper transfer of beardcoin
+        the fact that <the defendant> committed the offense of improper transfer of beardcoin
       GIVEN:
-        the Fact that <the beardcoin transaction> was a transfer of beardcoin between <the defendant> and <the counterparty>
+        the fact that <the beardcoin transaction> was a transfer of beardcoin between <the defendant> and <the counterparty>
-        absence of the Fact that <the beardcoin transaction> was a licensed beardcoin repurchase
+        absence of the fact that <the beardcoin transaction> was a licensed beardcoin repurchase
-        the Fact it is false that <the counterparty> was <the Department of Beards>
+        the fact it was false that <the counterparty> was <the Department of Beards>
       DESPITE:
         the fact that the token attributed to <the Department of Beards>,